Quick Answer

 Some cases should not be solved by habit, especially when the same payee could appear in more than one reporting path.
 Where the IRS excerpts do not fully settle the rule, this article will flag the issue and tell you when tax counsel should step in.

-By the end, you should have a concrete operating choice, a short verification checklist, and escalation triggers that reduce filing surprises without forcing you to overbuild.
+The goal is a concrete operating choice, a short verification checklist, and escalation triggers that reduce filing surprises without forcing you to overbuild.

-Need the full breakdown?
-Read Best Merch Platforms for Creators Who Want Control and Compliance.
+For a platform-control example from a creator commerce model, see Best Merch Platforms for Creators Who Want Control and Compliance.

 Choose the filing model that makes ownership clear and defensible, not just operationally convenient.
 This is for compliance, legal, finance, and risk teams managing contractor, seller, or creator payouts across platform payment paths, including teams supporting Form 1120, Form 1120-S, and Form 1065 filers.
 It is not personal tax-prep guidance for solo filers.